Nick Gravenites: Biography

-Gravenites is credited as a "musical handyman", helping such San Francisco bands as Quicksilver Messenger Service and Janis Joplin's first solo group, the Kozmic Blues Band.
+Gravenites was credited as a "musical handyman", helping such San Francisco bands as Quicksilver Messenger Service and Janis Joplin's first solo group, the Kozmic Blues Band.
 He wrote several songs for Joplin, including "Work Me, Lord" and the unfinished instrumental track "Buried Alive in the Blues".
 Gravenites was the lead singer in the re-formed Big Brother and the Holding Company (without Joplin) from 1969 to 1972.
 He also worked extensively with John Cipollina after producing the first album by Quicksilver Messenger Service.
-He and Cipollina formed the Nick Gravenites–John Cipollina Band, which toured throughout Europe.
+He and Cipollina formed the Nick Gravenites–John Cipollina Band, which toured throughout Europe, including a 1987 and a 1989 tour of Greece.

 Gravenites produced the pop hit "One Toke Over the Line" for Brewer & Shipley and the album Right Place, Wrong Time for Otis Rush, for which he was nominated for a Grammy Award.
 He and John Kahn produced the 1970 album Not Mellowed with Age, by Southern Comfort (CBS S 64125).
 Gravenites often used pianist Pete Sears in his band Animal Mind, including on his 1980 Blue Star album, on which Sears played keyboards and bass.

 In the early 1980s, Gravenites performed and recorded with a revolving group of San Francisco Bay area rock, blues, and soul musicians called the Usual Suspects.
 Their first album, The Usual Suspects, was released in 1981.
 In the 1980s and 1990s, Gravenites played with Cipollina as Thunder and Lightning.
 Gravenites and Sears played together in front of 100,000 people on Earth Day 1990 at Crissy Field, San Francisco.
 Sears also joined him for a tour of Greece.
-Gravenites still performs live in northern California.
+Gravenites continued to perform in northern California.
 Gravenites’ song "Born in Chicago" was honored by the Blues Hall of Fame in 2003.
-He has toured with the Chicago Blues Reunion and a new Electric Flag Band.
+He toured with the Chicago Blues Reunion and a new Electric Flag Band.

-Gravenites is featured in the documentary film Born in Chicago, in which he and several other Chicago natives tell of growing up with blues music in Chicago.
+Gravenites was featured in the documentary film Born in Chicago, in which he and several other Chicago natives told of growing up with blues music in Chicago.
 The film was shown at the SXSW festival in Austin, Texas, in 2013.
-He currently resides in Occidental, California.
+He moved to Sonoma County, California in 1982, latterly residing in the county's town of Occidental, for at least 30 years.
+He released his last album Rogue Blues in 2024.

+Gravenites, who had been suffering from diabetes and dementia, died in Santa Rosa, California on September 18, 2024, at the age of 85.
+He is survived by his wife Marcia and two sons, Tim and Steven.